Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Unemployment Insurance on Political Entry

 \section{Effects of Unemployment Insurance on Political Entry}

-The results presented in the previous section show that job loss significantly increases individuals' likelihood of joining a party and running for local office.
-The heterogeneity analyses suggest that the rise in political engagement can -- at least partly -- be explained by the implied reduction in private-sector opportunity costs following a layoff.
-The opportunity cost for displaced individuals may also vary depending on their eligibility for unemployment insurance benefits.
-In Brazil, workers who are dismissed without just cause can receive UI benefits for 3 to 5 months, with an average replacement rate of about 80\%.\footnote{The length of UI payments depends on the length of employment in the 36 months before the layoff, and the replacement rate depends on the previous earnings (varying between 100\% for individuals earning the minimum wage and 67\% at the benefit cap, which is at 2.65 times the minimum wage).} Benefit receipt mitigates the income losses from layoffs and may thereby reduce the need to seek salary from a political position.
+The main results presented in the previous section show that job loss significantly increases individuals' likelihood of joining a party and running for local office.
+As discussed in Section~\ref{sec:background_theory}, these effects may be explained by two mechanisms: income losses that reduce the opportunity costs of political entry, and increased time resources that allow individuals to engage more intensively in politics.
+Both channels may be influenced by individuals' eligibility for unemployment insurance benefits.
+In Brazil, workers who are dismissed without just cause can receive UI benefits for 3 to 5 months, with an average replacement rate of about 80\%.\footnote{The length of UI payments depends on the length of employment in the 36 months before the layoff, and the replacement rate depends on the previous earnings (varying between 100\% for individuals earning the minimum wage and 67\% at the benefit cap, which is at 2.65 times the minimum wage).} Benefit receipt mitigates the income losses from layoffs and may thereby reduce the financial incentives to pursue a political position.
 At the same time, during benefit receipt dismissed workers have lower incentives to find reemployment.\footnote{The negative effects of UI eligibility on formal employment have been widely documented, including for Brazil \citep{gerard2020, gerard2021, Britto2022}. \cite{britto2022_restat} also shows that an extension of the UI eligibility period in Brazil decreased total employment when taking into account the positive effect on informal employment.} The negative employment effects of UI eligibility decrease labor earnings, which may offset the benefit payments, and increase individuals' time availability.
-The increased time resources, in turn, may enable individuals to engage with politics.
-In this section, we thus investigate if eligibility for UI benefits affects laid-off individuals' decision to enter politics.
-This analysis can help shed light on the mechanisms driving the effect of job loss on political entry.
+The increased time resources, in turn, may facilitate individuals' political engagement.
+In this section, we investigate whether eligibility for UI benefits affects laid-off individuals' decision to enter politics, which can help shed light on the mechanisms driving the effect of job loss on political entry.